Hongtae/SwiftVVD/README.md

 # Swift-VV&D

-Game Engine for swift programming language.
+Cross-Platform Game Engine for swift programming language.

-- Cross-platform game engine
 - GPGPU Library with Vulkan / Metal / D3D12
-- Audio & Physics for game development
+- Game Physics & Audio
+- Declarative UI framework similar to SwiftUI
+- Tools and Utilities

 **Still in development, not recommended for product.**

 ---
 ### Things that require pre-installation